 What is The Fascia?

-Fascia (pronounced Fa-sha) is an embryologic tissue which re-organizes long the lines of tension imposed on your body, adding support to any misalignment and contracting to protect you from further trauma (real or imagined).
+Fascia (pronounced Fa-sha) is an embryologic tissue that re-organizes along the lines of tension imposed on your body, supporting any misalignment and contracting to protect you from further trauma (real or imagined).

-Knowing this kinda gives you a better idea of how important its function is.
+Knowing this kind gives you a better idea of its function’s importance.

-Fascia covers the muscles, bones, nerves, organs and vessels right down to the cellular level.
+Fascia covers the muscles, bones, nerves, organs, and vessels down to the cellular level.

-Thus, if there is a malfunction of the system due to sitting, bad posture, and you compound on that problem with intense workouts, it will affect how the fascia is operating.
+Thus, if there is a system malfunction due to sitting or bad posture, and you compound that problem with intense workouts, it will affect how the fascia operates.

 One thing you must know is that your fascial tissue has the potential to alter organ and tissue physiology significantly.

-Strains in your fascial tissue caused by the problems stated above will slowly tighten your body, causing it to lose it’s overall physical capacity to perform under any stress.
+Strains in your fascial tissue caused by the abovementioned problems will slowly tighten your body, causing it to lose its overall physical capacity to perform under stress.

-99% of the Population is Suffering From Poor Fascial Tissue
+99% of the Population is Suffering From Poor Facial Tissue

-Sadly 99% of people in the Western society are operating with very poorly functioning fascial tissue due to their jobs as well as the fact that they sit on average for more than 9 hours a day.
+Sadly 99% of people in Western society are operating with very poorly functioning fascial tissue due to their jobs and the fact that they sit on average for more than 9 hours a day.

 In other words, their bad posture leads to their fascial tissue restrictions.